IR Pathway Options

 Click the Fellowship Directory for a full list of all training programs.
 The traditional pathway is widely available and involves a clinical internship, 4 years of Diagnostic Radiology followed by a one-year Interventional Radiology Fellowship.

-This new option is called the DIRECT pathway (Diagnostic and Interventional Radiology Enhanced Clinical Training).
-The essential purpose of the pathway is to allow up to two years of clinical training to count toward the Diagnostic Radiology certificate and subspecialty VIR certificate.
+The essential purpose of the DIRECT Pathway (Diagnostic and Interventional Radiology Enhanced Clinical Training) is to allow up to two years of clinical training to count toward the Diagnostic Radiology certificate and subspecialty VIR certificate.
 Never before has the ABR permitted more than one year of credit for non-radiology clinical years.
 This effectively decreases a barrier of "lost time" for those residents who become interested in the IR specialty, but have already completed clinical time in another specialty.
 Application for entry into the pilot program is now possible.